jensman100/GDP_47/README.md

 pandas
 matplotlib
 openpyex
+'''need to run - pip install -r requirements.txt, or conda install --file requirements.txt''' instead of doing all this^^

 You may then edit the excel file 'Read_Excel.xlsx' so that it include the cycle you require to be run in chronological order.